Toronto Raptors: 2015 redesign

 On August 3, 2015, the Toronto Raptors unveiled four new uniforms.
 The uniforms were released in partnership with 2K Sports' NBA 2K16 video game.
-The team said in a press release that the new uniform designs were intended to pay tribute to the city of Toronto and to Canada as a whole, noting that the Raptors were the sole Canadian club in the NBA since the Grizzlies' move to Memphis.
+The team said in a press release that the new uniform designs were intended to pay tribute to the city of Toronto and to Canada as a whole, noting that the Raptors were the sole Canadian club in the NBA since the Grizzlies' move from Vancouver to Memphis.
 The main colours would remain centred on Canada's national colours of red and white, whereas black and silver will continue to be used for trim on the white home and red road uniforms.
 The uniforms themselves underwent changes.
 Most notably, the chevrons on the side panels now point up, which the team said aligns with its current slogan of "We The North".
 Since being introduced as a uniform accent in 1999, the chevrons had pointed downward, the team said.
 In addition, at the waist-level hem of the jersey is an upside-down tag with the team's "We The North" slogan.
 The team said the slogan on the tag will be visible to players when they tuck in their jerseys.
 Additionally, the shorts now feature a maple leaf logo on the front of the waistband, and the letter "T" is now on the sides of the shorts with the Raptors' basketball claw logo below it.
 This is a reference to the city of Toronto's "T-Dot" nickname.
+The Raptors also have an alternate road uniform based on Drake's October's Very Own (OVO) Sound record label.